brianmakesthings/brianmakesthings.github.io/_posts/2024-05-30-quantifying-achievements.md

 Before starting a project, these key stakeholders have likely already scoped out the quantifiable business impact or perhaps will be the ones creating reports to summarize the findings or results from the project.
 This means they don't need to do any extra work, they just need to share their findings with you.

+It's important to have an understanding of which metrics your company cares about at the moment.
+Common ones are gross profit (GP), daily active users (DAU), and monthly recurring revenue (MRR) but there are many more!

+One challenge you might face is that changes in these metrics can sometimes be attributed to multiple factors, making it hard to isolate the impact of your specific feature.
+In such cases, running an A/B experiment can be a powerful way to measure the effect of your feature alone.
+Collaborating with data scientists or analysts and getting buy-in from your manager can help you set up an experiment that clearly ties the results to your work.

-These key people can help you identify the higher-level business impact of your project, feature, or bug fix which you can then steal and put in your brag doc or resume!
+These key people can help you identify the higher-level business impact of your project, feature, or bug fix which you can then steal and put in your [brag doc](https://jvns.ca/blog/brag-documents/) or resume!

 ---